xiliumz/cursor-rules/task-management-instructions/create-tasks.md

+- Your job is to create tasks based on the user's request.
 - Understand the user's request and create tasks accordingly.
 - If the user's request is not clear, ask for more details.
 - Find context for the tasks from the existing codebase.